GlenMartin31/Multivariate-Binary-CPMs/README.md

 # Multivariate Logistic CPMs
-Repo for the paper entitled "Clinical Prediction Models to Predict the Risk of Multiple Binary Outcomes: a comparison of multivariate approaches", which is in preparation.
-A pre-print of the paper is avaliable at: https://arxiv.org/abs/2001.07624
+Repo for the paper entitled "Clinical Prediction Models to Predict the Risk of Multiple Binary Outcomes: a comparison of multivariate approaches", which is published in Statistics in Medicine (2020).
+This paper is published open-access here: https://onlinelibrary.wiley.com/doi/10.1002/sim.8787

 The paper explores statistical methodology to allow the development of clinical prediction models (CPMs) for two binary outcomes simultaneously, rather than modelling as seperate outcomes.